Ludoviccccc/ExplorationSimu3/README.md

 We explore $\mathcal{G} = \mathcal{T}\cup\mathcal{E}$
 ## Goal generation
 For any event we track, we synthetize a vector.
 Thus, we generate vectors and not events as goals
+* We show that targeting multidimensional goals help to increase the diversity along on the bordure, as opposed with an exclusive exploration along the axis.
 * Periodically set the sampling boundaries based on the history $\mathcal{H}$, allowing to sample new goals *e.g*:
 	* $\mbox{min}_{\mathcal{T}} g:= (\mbox{min } g_1,\cdots,\mbox{min } g_6)$
  	* $\mbox{max}_{\mathcal{T}} g:= (\mbox{max } g_1,\cdots,\mbox{max } g_6)$
  * Periodically sample goal uniformly in a slightly larger set, using two factors *e.g* $f_1 = 0.8,f_2 = 1.2$, $g\sim\mathcal{U}([f_1\mbox{min } g_1,f_2\mbox{max } g_2])\otimes\cdots\otimes\mathcal{U}([f_1\mbox{min } g_6,f_2\mbox{max }g_6])$
- * During exploratino we find out setting bounds for the time values allows more diversity: to be detailled.
+ * During exploration we also find out that setting bounds for the time values allows more diversity, as it helps to not enlarge the data cloud in a specific direction.
 See [goal_generation.py](https://github.com/Ludoviccccc/ExplorationSimu3/blob/master/exploration/imgep/goal_generator.py)

 ## Mixing sequence operator
 In order to conserve interference patterns, we use a mixing sequence operator that randomly selects segments of the disctinct programs to produce another one.
+This idea comes from the fact that interference comes from specific successions of instructions tath we can call segments.
+If we mix randomly two applications regardless of their order, we can expect to break the interference pattern and then to not get closer from our target.
 See [mixxx.py](https://github.com/Ludoviccccc/ExplorationSimu3/blob/master/exploration/imgep/mixxx.py)

 ## Mutation Operator
 With a given number of actions as argument.
 The program either `add`,`delete` or `modify` an instruction.
 The modification can either be changing the `type`,`address` or both.
 See [mutation.py](https://github.com/Ludoviccccc/ExplorationSimu3/blob/master/exploration/imgep/mutation.py)